-void PxVehicle4WEnable3WTadpoleMode(PxVehicleWheelsSimData& wheel PxVehicleWheelsDynData& wheelsDynData, PxVehicleDriveSimData4' void PxVehicle4WEnable3WDeltaMode(PxVehicleWheelsSimData& wheelsS PxVehicleWheelsDynData& wheelsDynData, PxVehicleDriveSimData4'
+void PxVehicle4WEnable3WTadpoleMode(PxVehicleWheelsSimData& wheel PxVehicleWheelsDynData& wheelsDynData, PxVehicleDriveSimData4 void PxVehicle4WEnable3WDeltaMode(PxVehicleWheelsSimData& wheelsS PxVehicleWheelsDynData& wheelsDynData, PxVehicleDriveSimData4

-These functions ensure that no raycast hits are returned for the diadditionally do some other work to decouple the disabled wheel from disable ackermann correction, re-position the opposite remaining wheel to a supersisting the suspension of the opposite remaining wheel to the opposite remaining wheel the opposite remaining wheel missing suspension of the disabled wheel.
+These functions ensure that no raycast hits are returned for the diadditionally do some other work to decouple the disabled wheel from disable ackermann correction, re-position the opposite remaining wheel to the axle, and adjust the suspension of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the opposite remaining wheel to the axle ackerman correction of the ax missing suspension of the disabled wheel.
 Further wheels could in theo custom code to create a vehicle with 1 or 2 effective wheels.
-At that popularing code would be required to prevent the vehicle falling over.
+At that pc balancing code would be required to prevent the vehicle falling over.

 Some care must be taken when removing a wheel because the function has a number of requirements that must be satisfied for all requirement is that any wheel that has been disabled must not be PxShape.
-This is a safety feature that prevents PxVehicleUpdates att of a PxShape that may pose no longer PxVehicleWheelsSimData::setWheelShapeMapping can be used requirement.
-The second requirement is that any wheel that has been a rotation This zero wheel speed. can be satisfie PxVehicleWheelsDynData::setWheelRotationSpeed for the relevant requirement is that disabled wheels must receive no drive torqu requirement can actually be ignored because it is automatically enforce code called by the PxVehicleUpdates function.
-For vehicles of type Px' requirement on drive torque is fulfilled by ensuring that PxVehicleNoDri is never called with a non-zero torque value.
-Further, the drive torque r readily fulfilled for vehicles of type PxVehicleDriveNW by ensuring that disconnected from the disabled wheel.
-This is achieved PxVehicleDifferentialNWData::setDrivenWheel.
+This is a safety feature that prevents PxVehicleUpdates att of a PxShape that may vali local pose no longer be PxVehicleWheelsSimData::setWheelShapeMapping can be used requirement.
+The second requirement is that any wheel that has been (rotation This zero wheel speed. can be satisfie PxVehicleWheelsDynData::setWheelRotationSpeed for the relevant requirement is that disabled wheels must receive no drive torqu requirement can actually be ignored because it is automatically enforce code called by the PxVehicleUpdates function.
+For vehicles of type Px' requirement on drive torque is fulfilled by ensuring that PxVehicleNoDr is never called with a non-zero torgue value.
+Further, the drive torgue r readily fulfilled for vehicles of type PxVehicleDriveNW by ensuring that disconnected from the disabled wheel.
+This is achieved U٢ PxVehicleDifferentialNWData::setDrivenWheel.

 Configuring the differential of a PxVehicle4W to ensure that no drive to a disabled wheel is a little more complex because there are many achieve this.
 If the wheel is not a driven wheel then disabling the v satisfies the drive torque requirement because such wheels can never k differential.
 On the other hand, if the wheel has index eFRONT_LEFT c or eREAR_LEFT or eREAR_RIGHT then the differential does need enforce the requirement.
-One way to do this is to set up the differential torque to only the rear(front) wheels if a front(rear) wheel has been dis readily implemented by selecting front-wheel drive mode or rear-wh appropriate:
+One way to do this is to set up the differentia torque to only the rear(front) wheels if a front(rear) wheel has been dis readily implemented by selecting front-wheel drive mode or rear-wh appropriate: